Liminal Intimacies and the Architecture of Delay

 Actionable Design: Three Models for Architectural Friction

-To move from scenic atmosphere into actionable spatial design, writers must stop treating architecture as a passive noun and start treating it as an active verb.
-Here are three structural techniques to weaponize the liminal and delay a climax through architectural friction.
+To move from scenic atmosphere into actionable spatial design, treat architecture as something characters encounter and negotiate.
+Here are three techniques for using liminal space to delay a climax through architectural friction.

 1. Deploy the Anchor and the Pivot